fabmax/physx-jni/README.md

 ./gradlew build
 ```

-The above code doesn't compile the native libraries but relies on the pre-built .dll files located in
+The above code doesn't compile the native libraries but relies on the pre-built libraries located in
-`physx-jni-native-win64/src/main/resources/win64`.
+the platform subprojects.
 In order to build the native libs from source you need
-python3, cmake and Visual Studio 2019 (Community):
+python3, cmake and Visual Studio 2019 Community (on Windows) or clang (on Linux):
 ```
 # Generate PhysX cmake project files
 ./gradlew generateNativeProject